Srikanth Kidambi, unbeaten and unfazed, leads India to the top of the world

 In the second game, the Indonesian raised his level and kept pace with Srikanth after trailing by three points at the interval.
 He won seven of the next nine points to take a 16-13 lead as the errors from the Indian’s side started to mount.

 But Srikanth regained his composure to fight back.
 It went to 18-all, 19-all, 20-all, and 21-all.
 It was a breathtaking spell of badminton from both players.
-And when the pressure was it its highest, when the margin for error for none, when his teammates and country waited with bated breath – Srikanth elevated his game and sealed the deal.
+And when the pressure was at its highest, when the margin for error for none, when his teammates and country waited with bated breath – Srikanth elevated his game and sealed the deal.

 The jump-smashes, the drop shots, the subtle changes of direction, the artistry had been there throughout, but what stood out once again was the character shown by Srikanth.
 He was the captain of the Indian team and he led from the front by remaining unbeaten in the tournament.